 The Government Complex Commemorating His Majesty the King's

 5th Floor, B Building, 120 Chaengwattana Road,

 BUPA Blue Cross guarantees life long health insurance

 The BUPA Blue Cross has given written confirmation to persons who have held a long-term health insurance policy, up to the age of 60, who have been continually insured, that they are guaranteed a life long insurance policy.
 New policies are guaranteed only up until 70 years of age.

 BUPA Blue Cross - see also category health insurance

 Points system for traffic offences introduced

 From January 2002 Thailand has introduced a points system for traffic offences.
 Dependent upon the seriousness of the offence, points between 10 and 40 are assigned.
 If 60 points are reached, a driving 90 day driving ban is enforced.
 Drivers who commit the same offences twice or more in one year must take part in driver training.

 Controls for firms with foreign shareholders

-want to carry out checks on all Thai firms with foreign shareholders.
+In march, in the German speaking Thai press, it was reported that the authorities want to carry out checks on all Thai firms with foreign shareholders.
 This should reduce the practice of foreigners getting around the law and obtaining land in Thailand (which is forbidden) by founding a company.
 How serious this is, remains to be seen.
 Threatened measures are often not seen through by the authorities.